Psalms For Life

 have fallen into the pit they dug—

-their own feet got entangled in the net they hid!
+their own feet got tripped up in the net they hid!

 16 YHWH reveals his character by enacting justice